zettadb/kunlun/INSTALL.kunlun.md

 [
 {
-   "shard_name": "shard1",          name of the shard. storage shard names must be unique across a Kunlun DDC.
+   "shard_name": "shard1",          name of the shard. storage shard names must be unique across a Kunlun cluster.
    "shard_nodes":
    [
        {